-A general review of the work of each class is held once a month by the respective instructor.
-Studies submitted will be hung for exhibition in the class-rooms.
-A record of the work so exhibited is kept for use in determining the standing of students at the end of the season and their eligibility for entering the Cresson Competition.
-Studies cannot be recorded or accepted for exhibition unless presented at the Curator's desk within the following time limits:
+A general review of the work of each class is held once a month.
+A record of the work submitted is kept for use in determining the standing of students at the end of the season and their eligibility for entering the Cresson Competition.

 Students in either of the Antique Classes will register two drawings each month.
-Students in the Painting, Illustration and Sculpture classes will register the same work required of the Cresson Competitors (see page 55).
+Students in the Painting, Illustration and Sculpture classes will register the same work required of the Cresson Competitors (see page 59).